-Generally speaking, you’ll want to start the ceremony 1.5 hours before your band/DJ is contracted to start; 30 minutes for the ceremony and 1 hour for cocktail hour.
+Generally speaking, you’ll want to start the ceremony 1.5 hours before your band/DJ is contracted to start; 30 minutes for the ceremony and 1 hour for cocktails.
 Your situation may be unique so adjust accordingly.

 The more formal your celebration the later you’ll want to start the ceremony.
-The old rule was that nothing black tie starts before 6:00 PM.
+An old rule is that nothing black tie starts before 6:00 PM.
 There is certainly wiggle room but if your goal is formal you may want to adust your wedding ceremony start time.

 This past wedding season I did a revolutionary thing for one ceremony.
 We had a pre-ceremony cocktail hour.
 And it was AMAZING.
 If your goal is to have a lively celebration this is something to consider.
-I’ll do a full blog post on how to execute but if you’re interested message me.
+I’ll do a full blog post on how to execute that soon, for now, if you’re interested message me.

 As my daughter’s favorite sweatshirt reads, Music Is Life.
-Music can transport your guests so if strings aren’t you, go in a different direction.
+Music can transport your guests.
+If strings aren’t you, go in a different direction.
 If you’ve hired a band, ask what instrumentation they can offer.

 Grab my favorite recessional songs below.

-A reading is totally optional.
-It can be a nice way to include a family member or friend you’re close to and isn’t in the wedding party.
+Readings are totally optional.
+They can be a nice way to include a family member or friend you’re close to that isn’t in the wedding party.
 These don’t have to be religious.
 The lyrics of your favorite song or a poem can be special.